Alternative Insight

 Since WWII, the United States participated in sanctions against approximately 35 countries.

 First think South Africa; then think Libya, Nicaragua, Burma, Sudan, Iran, Angola, Liberia, Rwanda, Sierra Leone, Somalia, Yugoslavia and expect others.
 Intentional interferences and disruptions to a nation's economy and business operations occur often from many sources, and are part of the "white collar" crime that affects the world.
 Economic warfare, of which sanctions are one part, is certainly more serious than "white collar" crime, and people suffer greatly from this warfare.
-Intentional starvation of people, due to interference by a foreign source, is the most serious aspect of economic warfare.
+Intentional severe reduction of living standards of people, due to interference by a foreign source, is the most serious aspect of economic warfare.
 It is a major crime and another form of terrorism.

 Cuba